Peaks visible from Buckeye Reservoir

 Directions

-Best route: From Moab, head south on US 191 for 27 miles and turn left onto Highway 46 at La Sal Junction.
+Best Route: Head south from Moab on US 191 for approximately 27 miles and turn left onto Highway 46 at La Sal Junction.
 Continue on Highway 46 for 32 miles into Paradox, Colorado.
 Turn left at 5.75 Road at the USFS sign.
-Continue to the T-intersection, turn left on U5 Road, and follow USFS signs to Buckeye Campground.
-It is about 13 miles on Forest Service Road 0371 from Paradox to the campground on a winding gravel road.
-Note: GPS and driving apps may send you on 4WD roads or to locked gates on private property.
-Do not rely solely on Google Maps or Apple Maps.
+Continue to the T-intersection and turn left on U5 Road, following USFS signs to Buckeye Campground.
+It is about 13 miles on Forest Service Road 0371 from Paradox to Buckeye Campground on a winding gravel road.
+Do not rely solely on GPS navigation apps as they often direct visitors to 4WD roads or locked gates on private property.

 Amenities